maimul/bump2v/README.rst

 ## Upgrade Instructions

-If you are upgrading from a previous version, please follow the upgrade instructions in the [documentation](link-to-docs).
+If you are upgrading from a previous version, please follow the upgrade instructions in the `documentation <link-to-docs>`_.

 ## Contributors

 This package is built on top of Bump2version.
 A sincere thank you to all contributors who participated in making this release possible.